SouleymaneSy7/dots-files/README.md

 This configuration aims to provide a lightweight, fast, and visually appealing desktop environment based on Hyprland.
 The chosen tools and customizations prioritize productivity and simplicity while maintaining a modern and cohesive look.

-Additional resources: [Useful Resources](USEFUL_RESOURCES.md).
+For Arch Linux installation, see the: [Arch Linux Installation Guide]("./ARCH_LINUX_INSTALLATION.md") Additional resources: [Useful Resources](USEFUL_RESOURCES.md).

 ### Included Tools